TL;DR – A Quick Overview Of The Best Mountain Bike Options Under $1000

 Bicycle geometry is also something that has drastically changed in the last 3-4 years which has taken the capability of full suspension trail bikes to a whole new level.
 These changes are less pronounced on entry level hardtails but they definitely are definitely applicable to some extent.
 Little details like these are the entire reason why some bikes seem to just fit right while others don’t quite have that “love at first sit” feeling when first trying out a bike.

-My Picks for The Best Mountain Bike Under 1000 Dollars
+My Picks for Mountain Bikes Under $1000

 The Best 29’er Trail Bike and All-Arounder – Salsa Timberjack NX1 29